Tuy Hòa

-Tuy Hòa is a ward of Đắk Lắk province in Central Vietnam.
-The ward has a total area of 106.82 sqkm and a population of 155,921 (in 2019).
-The ward is located approximately midway between Nha Trang and Qui Nhơn.
-The ward is formulated mainly from alluvial of the downstream of Đà Rằng River.
-There are two mountains in the center of the ward: Chóp Chài Mountain and Nhạn Mountain.
+Tuy Hòa is a coastal city and the former capital of the defunct Phú Yên province in the South Central Coast region of Vietnam.
+The city has a total area of 106.82 sqkm and a population of 155.921 (in 2019).
+The city is located approximately midway between Nha Trang and Quy Nhơn.
+The city is formulated mainly from alluvial of the downstream of Đà Rằng River.
+There are two mountains in the center of the city: Chóp Chài Mountain and Nhạn Mountain.
 There is a Champa Temple on the top of Nhạn Mountain.

-Prior to Vietnam's 2025 administrative reforms, Tuy Hoà was the capital city of the former Phú Yên Province, which was merged into the Đắk Lắk province, a direct-controlled municipality of Vietnam.